BDAI Board Bios

 Vickie Daniels -Treasurer

 Vickie holds an Associate’s degree from Muskegon Business College and a Bachelor’s Degree in Business Administration from Aquinas College in Grand Rapids.
-She is a certified tax preparer and accountant and has been the owner and operator of PDQ Accounting & Tax Service LTD since 1980.
+She is a certified tax preparer and accountant and has been the owner and operator of PDQ Accounting & Tax Service LTD since 1980. active

 She is a past member of the board of education of Trinity Lutheran School and Traverse City age group swimming club.
 She has participated in fundraisers and dog fostering for H.A.N.N.D.S Pet Rescue.
 Current National Cherry Festival Ambassador.
 Vickie has lived in Traverse City since 1989 and has 2 adult children